 Here is a list of things you can do right now to get your computer organized and back into working shape:

 - Clean up your desktop.
 There are a couple of ways you can go here, and it all depends on your work style and how you use your computer.
 You can get rid of everything from your desktop except for your trash bin (remember that the app icons on your desktop are just shortcuts -- all of your actual apps usually live in your Applications folder).
 Or you can add a few shortcuts to your most frequently used apps and files.
-I tend to err toward the first option, going as streamlined as possible, but often using my desktop for easy access to files I am currently working on.
-Then I move them to their permanent home once I am finished.

 - Set up a digital filing system.
 Speaking of giving your documents a permanent home, this is where you create a filing system that makes complete sense to you so you can find the documents you need when you need them.
 This guide to file and folder organization provides a number of excellent tips to help you get started.